matt-allan/hours/docs/internals.md

 The timezone is the only configuration that cannot be reliably set to a default.
 Most users will set the PHP timezone to UTC.
 Because of this we cannot determine the appropriate timezone automatically.

 An event subscriber checks if the timezone is set at boot.
 If the timezone is not set the user will be prompted to select their timezone.
 This listener does it's best to guess the current timezone using a shell command, but we confirm that the choice is correct before continuing.
-This functionality is disabled outside of development.
+This functionality is disabled during development because it's annoying and can cause tests to hang forever waiting for input.

 ## Database